Causes:

 Those who suffer from neck pain know how difficult it is to sleep through the night, drive a car, and even enjoy a simple conversation.

-Our head weighs roughly 10 lbs. that our neck has to stabilize at all times through the day/night.
+Our head weighs roughly 10 lbs, and our neck has to stabilize that at all times throughout both day and night.

-IF we have poor posture and our head translates forward, that 10 lbs. almost doubles placing high demand on the neck stabilizers.
+If we have poor posture and our head translates (leans) forward, that 10 lbs almost doubles by placing high demand on our neck stabilizers.

 Between poor posture and damage to structures in the neck from trauma, neck pain is the third most common condition I treat as a chiropractor here in Johnstown, CO.